-Native app authorization requests that use the browser are more secure and can take advantage of the user's authentication state.
+Native app authorization requests that use the system browser are more secure and can take advantage of the user's authentication state on the device.
 Being able to use the existing authentication session in the browser enables single sign-on, as users don't need to authenticate to the authorization server each time they use a new app (unless required by the authorization server policy).

-Supporting authorization flows between a native app and the browser is possible without changing the OAuth protocol itself, as the OAuth authorization request and response are already defined in terms of URIs.
-This encompasses URIs that can be used for inter-app communication.
-Some OAuth server implementations that assume all clients are confidential web clients will need to add an understanding of public native app clients and the types of redirect URIs they use to support this best practice.
+Supporting authorization flows between a native app and the browser is possible without changing the OAuth protocol itself, as the OAuth authorization request and response are already defined in terms of URIS.
+This encompasses URIS that can be used for inter-app communication.
+Some OAuth server implementations that assume all clients are confidential web clients will need to add an understanding of public native app clients and the types of redirect URIS they use to support this best practice.